 - 6.1 A draft Statement of Common Ground is submitted with this Appeal.
-The Appellant is of the view that the following matters (subject to planning conditions, where appropriate) are not in dispute between the parties:- - The 'tilted balance' applies to the Appeal Scheme, due to the LPA's 0.98 years supply of housing land and the LPA's 34% housing delivery; - The Appeal Site is not located in an area which is afforded protection in terms of footnote 6 of the NPPF: - The Appeal Scheme would generate 334 units towards housing numbers; - The Appeal Scheme would free up existing housing stock for the next generation; - There is a need for specialist accommodation for older people within and beyond the borough; - The need for specialist accommodation for older people is increasing since the submission of the application due to demographic changes and the withdrawal of a 60 unit extra care scheme (Application Ref: 19/01589/FUL); - It is not detrimental to the Appeal Scheme that people who do not currently live within the borough may choose to move into Epsom, to live within this scheme; - The benefits of the Appeal Scheme outweigh the less than substantial harm on heritage assets; - The Appeal Scheme provides a high-quality area of public realm; - The highways effects of the Appeal Scheme would be positive and the level of car parking provision are acceptable; - The Appeal Scheme results in an increase in the number of site trees, with 29 trees to be removed and 77 new trees planted; - Environmental factors, including contamination, ecology, flooding, noise, air quality are acceptable; and - The Appeal Scheme complies with the DM10(vii to xiii) (save for DM10(ix) for which the position is not agreed, and the Appellant's position is set out below) - The fourth reasons for refusal will be resolved with the finalisation of a Section 106 agreement
+The Appellant is of the view that the following matters (subject to planning conditions, where appropriate) are not in dispute between the parties:- - The 'tilted balance' applies to the Appeal Scheme, due to the LPA's 0.98 years supply of housing land and the LPA's 2020 Housing Delivery Test results, of 34% housing delivery over the past three years; - The Appeal Site is not located in an area which is afforded protection in terms of footnote 6 of the NPPF: - The Appeal Scheme would generate 292 units towards housing numbers; - The Appeal Scheme would free up existing under-occupied housing stock for the next generation; - There is a need for specialist accommodation for older people within and beyond the borough; - The future supply of specialist accommodation for older people has increased since the submission of the application due to demographic changes and the withdrawal of a 60 unit extra care scheme (Application Ref: 19/01589/FUL); - It is not detrimental to the Appeal Scheme that people who do not currently live within the borough may choose to move into Epsom, to live within this scheme; - The benefits of the Appeal Scheme outweigh the less than substantial harm on heritage assets; - The Appeal Scheme provides a high-quality area of public realm; - The highways effects of the Appeal Scheme would be positive and the level of car parking provision are acceptable; - The Appeal Scheme results in a significant increase in the number of site trees.
+29 trees are proposed to be removed (of which 11 trees are Category U and 16 trees are Category C) more than 100 new trees are to be planted to replace the trees to be remove and to significantly improve the site landscaping; - Environmental factors, including contamination, ecology, flooding, noise, air quality are acceptable; and - The Appeal Scheme complies with the DM10(vii to xiii) (save for DM10(ix) for which the position is not agreed, and the Appellant's position is set out below)

+• The fourth reasons for refusal will be resolved with the finalisation of a Section 106 agreement